ashbaldry/ashbaldry.github.io/_posts/2021-08-09-rscript-error-notification.md

 ---

 There are several ways to send notifications with R when a scheduled job/process has completed running, but if it errors during that process then we still want to have a notification that the script has been unsuccessful.
 Normally a scheduled job is set-up by using `Rscript`.
-Normally if a script is being scheduled, then it generally should be in a good position to run every time without erroring.
+If a script is being scheduled, then it generally should be in a good position to run every time without erroring.
 However there may be times where this is not the case, for example the data from the previous day hasn't updated, the response of an API call has changed, or simply a new edge case has appeared that hasn't previously been tested.
 When this happens the script will exit and the only way to find this out is to actively search the log files to find where the error happened.

-Here we will look at a way where if an Rscript errors, then you will get be notified within seconds.
+Here we will look at a way that if an Rscript errors, then you will get notified within seconds.

 ## Set-Up